NanaKhide/MCDExport/README.md

 Their respective licenses apply.

 # This is the dev branch, you dont need anything here!
 Please leave and return to the main branch.

-// Known issues, Crash when leacing and returning to a registered character
+// Known issues, Crash when leave and returning to a registered character